vega/altair/doc/user_guide/display_frontends.rst

   specified, the system default browser is used.
 - The ``offline`` argument may be used to specify whether JavaScript dependencies should be loaded from an online CDN or embedded alongside the chart specification.
-When ``offline`` is ``False`` (The default), JavaScript dependencies are loaded from an online CDN, and so an internet connection is required.
-When ``offline`` is ``True``, JavaScript dependencies are embedded alongside chart specification and so no internet connection is required.
+When ``offline`` is ``False`` (the default), JavaScript dependencies are loaded from an online CDN, and so an internet connection is required.
+When ``offline`` is ``True``, JavaScript dependencies are embedded alongside the chart specification and so no internet connection is required.
 Setting ``offline`` to ``True`` requires the optional ``vl-convert-python`` dependency.
 - The ``port`` argument may be used to configure the system port that the chart HTML is served on.
 Defaults to a random open port.